Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 The museum has one problem.
 It is the plaques.
 Everything is in Japanese.
 But the subject material is self-explanatory, so it shouldn’t cause too many problems.

-What is at the museum?
+What can you photograph at the museum?

 Kites, kites, kites and more kites!